Star Wars prequel trilogy: Critical response

 The prequel trilogy received mixed reviews, generally improving in critical reception with each installment.
-Common criticisms surrounded the over-reliance on computer-generated imagery and green screens, melodramatic and wooden dialogue (including scenes of romance between Anakin and Padmé), slow-paced political scenes, and the comic relief character of Jar Jar Binks, whose role was reduced after the first film.
+Common criticisms surrounded the over-reliance on computer-generated imagery, wooden dialogue (including scenes of romance between Anakin and Padmé), slow-paced political scenes, and the comic relief character of Jar Jar Binks, whose role was reduced after the first film.
 Several alien characters introduced in The Phantom Menace have been subject to accusations of racial stereotypes.
 Jar Jar is asserted to caricature a stereotyped Jamaican, while the Gungan species at large has been said to suggest a primitive African tribe.
 The greedy Neimoidians of the Trade Federation have been noted as resembling East Asian stereotypes with some deliberately given Thai accents, and Watto's mannerisms and hooked nose appearance were based on footage of Alec Guinness as the Jewish character Fagin in the 1948 film Oliver Twist, leading some to assert that the slave-owning character is a Jewish stereotype.
 Lucas denied all accusations of racial stereotypes.

-Many expressed their disappointment with the trilogy's portrayal of Anakin Skywalker, particularly calling the writing weak and the dialogue wooden, although Hayden Christensen's performance in the third film was more well-received.
+Many expressed their disappointment with the trilogy's portrayal of Anakin Skywalker, particularly calling the writing weak and the dialogue wooden, although Hayden Christensen's performance in the third film was more well received.
 Contrarily, Ewan McGregor's portrayal of Obi-Wan Kenobi, following in the footsteps of Alec Guinness, has been generally praised.
-Natalie Portman has expressed her disappointment with the trilogy's negative reception, saying that "When something has that much anticipation it can almost only disappoint."
-She also acknowledged that "With the perspective of time, it's been re-evaluated by a lot of people who actually really love them now."
+Natalie Portman has expressed her disappointment with the trilogy's negative reception, saying that "When something has that much anticipation it can almost only disappoint".
+She also acknowledged that "With the perspective of time, it's been re-evaluated by a lot of people who actually really love them now".

 The trilogy has also received some criticism for clashing aesthetically with the original trilogy.
 While the older films feature rough and aged technology, the prequels depict relatively sleek and new industrial designs.
 Some have criticized this design choice by saying that it makes the earlier time period appear to depict a more advanced civilization, although Revenge of the Sith brings the design closer to that of the original trilogy.
 Lucas has called the choice clever, as it illustrates the halt of technological innovation in a time period of civil war.